emarques3/frontend-challenge/INTRODUCTION.md

 ### Tests

 I added a few unit tests, just to show possible approaches to testing.
 I didn't think of covering every single file, for the time being.

+When it comes to mocking data, besides using `faker`, I used the Factory pattern to generate mocked data.
+This way, the factory becomes responsible for controlling how the data should be shaped, making it seamless to the rest of the test code.
+It also allows for custom data to be passed, meaning it will override the default ones from the factory.

 ### Validation